DaniyalSyed24/ZumoFightingBot/README.md

 * Open the Arduino IDE, and open the provided .ino file.
 * Select the appropriate board and port in the Arduino IDE (Tools > Board > Pololu A-Star 32U4 > Zumo32U4).
 * Upload the code to the robot by clicking the "Upload" button in the Arduino IDE.

+### GUI
+* Install Processing (version 3.5.4 or higher) on your computer.
+* Install the necessary libraries for the project by navigating to Sketch > Import Library > Add Library in the Processing IDE.
+Search for and install the following libraries:
+ * Processing.serial
+ * G4P (GUI for Processing)
+* Clone this repository or download the source code.
+* Open the BattleBotGUI.pde file in the Processing IDE.

 Links:
 * ArduinoIDE: https://www.arduino.cc/en/software